berumen-greg/MSstats-EV-proteomics/README.md

 Project overview
-This repository contains a minimal, reproducible R script to run MSstats on extracellular vesicle (EV) proteomics data used in our manuscript (Berumen et al., 2025, Proteomics.
+This repository contains a minimal, reproducible R script to run MSstats on extracellular vesicle (EV) proteomics data used in our manuscript (Berumen et al., 2025, Proteomics).
-- src/run_msstats_analysis.R — reads input files, runs MSstats preprocessing and model fitting, and writes tables to tables/ with optional figures in figures/.
+- src/msstats_v4.8.7_mq_6349.R — reads input files, runs MSstats preprocessing and model fitting, and writes tables to tables/ with optional figures in figures/.
 Raw data are available at ProteomeXchange/PRIDE: PXD063788.
 Place your local copies under data/ (ignored) and update the paths in the script or a config file.
 Repository structure
 msstats-ev-proteomics/
 ├─ src/
-│  └─ run_msstats_analysis.R
+│  └─ msstats_v4.8.7_mq_6349.R
 ├─ config/                 # optional: YAML with paths/parameters
 │  └─ analysis-config.yml
 ├─ figures/                # outputs (PNG/SVG/PDF)